MIMO Channel Estimation using Score-Based Generative Models: Introduction

 The work in \cite{balevi2020high} is an application of the compressed sensing with generative models (CSGM) framework \cite{bora2017compressed} to wireless channel estimation.
 This method trains a deep generative adversarial network (GAN) with a low-dimensional latent space using a training set of channels, and at test-time formulates an optimization problem to recover the channel state information matrix using the received pilot symbols and the pre-trained model.
-Similar to score-based models, channel estimation represents a downstream task for this approach, and hence is unsupervised as the deep learning model is not trained with an explicit channel estimation objective, which makes for a suitable comparison.
 In contrast to GANs, score-based generative models do not use adversarial training, and make less restrictive assumptions about the low-dimensional nature of the wireless channels, instead aiming to learn the score of the distribution even in regions with a low probability density.

-Conditional generative models have also been used to learn the effects of unknown channels \cite{o2019approximating}.
-In this formulation, a conditional generative model is trained to map inputs (transmitted symbols) to observed outputs (received symbols).
-The goal of this approach is to model transmitter and receiver effects (e.g., nonlinear power amplification or limited-resolution analog-to-digital conversion, respectively) alongside channel effects, which is useful for learning black-box approximations to entire communication chains \cite{ye2020deep}.
-In contrast, in this paper we focus on using generative modeling to estimate high-dimensional channel state information from coherent pilots, which is an unsupervised approach, in line with the work in \cite{balevi2020high}.
+The recent work in \cite{yang2022learning} introduces an unsupervised learning approach that jointly learns the best hyper-parameters and a refinement model for optimal precoding matrices.
+This is similar to the iterative denoising approach done with Langevin dynamics.
+Conditional generative models have been used to learn the effects of unknown channels \cite{o2019approximating}, where a deep model is trained to map transmitted symbols to received symbols.
+The goal of this approach is to model transmitter and receiver effects (e.g., nonlinear power amplification or analog-to-digital conversion) alongside channel effects, which is useful for learning black-box approximations to entire communication chains \cite{ye2020deep}.

 Supervised end-to-end training of deep learning based methods has been successfully used for wireless MIMO channel estimation.
 The algorithm proposed in \cite{soltani2019deep} introduces a two-stage deep learning approach for two-dimensional channel estimation: in the first stage, a super-resolution network is used, followed by a denoising stage.
 While originally introduced for time-frequency channels, this approach is applicable to MIMO channels as well, where an initial estimate of the channel matrix is treated as an image \cite{huang2018deep}.
 The work in \cite{he2018deep} introduces a powerful and robust deep learning algorithm in the form of the learned denoising approximate message passing (L-DAMP) algorithm \cite{metzler2017learned}.
 In L-DAMP, differentiable optimization steps are interleaved with forward passes of a deep neural network, and the entire method is trained end-to-end using back-propagation.